French

 Advising

 All students in the major are encouraged to take as many advanced courses as possible from all historical periods, covering as many genres and critical approaches as possible.
-As stipulated above, all majors in the Class of 2025 and beyond are also required to take at least one course dealing predominantly with pre-1800 materials.
+As stipulated above, majors are also required to take at least one course dealing predominantly with pre-1800 materials.
 Candidates for the major should make contact with the DUS as early as the beginning of the sophomore year and no later than the fall term of the junior year.
 Students planning to study abroad or to petition for completion of two majors should contact the DUS during the sophomore year.

 Special Divisional Major The department will support the application of qualified students who wish to pursue an interdisciplinary course in French studies.
 Under the provisions of the Special Divisional Major, students may combine courses offered by the French department with courses from other departments.
 Close consultation with the relevant departmental advisers is required.
 Candidates for the Special Divisional Major should consult the DUS in French by the fall term of the junior year.